sabinosabino/MinimalFrameWorkAccessSqlServerAndMySQL/README.md

-# Minimal Framework Access And SqlServer
+# Minimal Framework Access And SQLSERVER Or MySQL
-Project Create for bilder Class Model, Class Services and Forms in Ms Access for SQL Server

 Soon I will post a video explaining features.